fjr9/django_blog/README.md

 go to www.fjr.pythonanywhere.com to see how it looks. added several features, which you can see on blog/models.py

-I'm don't really know about UI, so i use little bit bootstrap.
+I don't really know about UI, so i used little bit bootstrap.

 And thanks djangogirls.org with your awesome tutorial.
 It teach me alot.